Bear pulls woman out of her tent, kills her in Montana

 HELENA Mont.
-(AP) — A grizzly bear pulled a woman from her tent in the middle of the night and killed her before fellow campers could use bear spray to force the bruin out of the area, Montana wildlife officials said Wednesday.
+(AP) — A grizzly bear pulled a woman from her tent in a small Montana town in the middle of the night and killed her before fellow campers could use bear spray to force the bruin out of the area, wildlife officials said Wednesday.

-Less than an hour later, two people in a tent near the victim's were awakened by sounds of the attack.
-They sprayed the bear with bear spray, and it ran away.
-The 911 call was made at 4:14 a.m., Powell County Sheriff Gavin Roselles said.
+About 4:15 a.m., the sheriff's office received a 911 call after two people in a tent near the victim’s were awakened by sounds of the attack, Powell County Sheriff Gavin Roselles said.
+They discharged their bear spray, and the bear ran away.

-The bear is also believed to have entered a chicken coop in town, killing and eating several chickens.
+The bear is also believed to have entered a chicken coop in town that night, killing and eating several chickens.

+Officials searched by helicopter for the grizzly again Wednesday but couldn't find it.

 The bear will be killed if it is found, said Greg Lemon, a spokesperson for Fish, Wildlife and Parks.